 Cambrian College

-Established in 1967, Cambrian College is the largest college in northeastern Ontario, serving a student population that was nearly 62 percent international as of 2022-23, from approximately 70 countries.
-The main campus is located in Sudbury, northeastern Ontario’s largest city, with a population of more than 160,000 people.
-Sudbury serves as the education, healthcare, government services, and retail hub of northern Ontario, and is a world-leading community in mining and mining-related industries.
-Cambrian has campuses in Little Current and Espanlola as well.
+Established in 1967, Cambrian College is the largest college in northeastern Ontario.
+Its main campus is located in Greater Sudbury, a city of more than 160,000 residents that serves as a regional hub for education, health care, government services, and retail, and is internationally recognized for its leadership in mining and mining-related industries.
+In addition to its Sudbury campus, Cambrian operates satellite locations in communities including Espanola and Little Current.

 Cambrian offers more than 80 full-time programs leading to certificates, diplomas, and advanced diplomas across various fields, including health sciences, engineering technology, business, and community services.
-Cambrian has a 81.6 percent student satisfaction rate, and an 89.1 percent graduate employment rate.
+Cambrian’s graduate employment rate was 89.3 percent in 2023/24, with a remarkable 100 percent employer satisfaction rate.

 The college offers comprehensive support to international students through their International Student Support Services team.
 Cambrian also offers an on-campus housing information session to explain the application process for residences, which house a total of 677 students each year.
 To facilitate a smooth transition, Cambrian requires international students to download the iCent app, which provides up-to-date information, a document upload centre, and checklists for pre-arrival and post-arrival tasks.